 However, I am still founded and inspired by a perspective of "Tradition & Technology."

 Music in all forms is completely and utterly a tapestry of rhythm, pattern, frequency and pitch.
 All of these components are vibrational by nature.
-The unique window with which we perceive and enjoy music is defined by the connection we have to the fundamental vibration of our existence.
+There is a unique window with which we perceive and enjoy music.
+And it is framed by the connection we have to the fundamental vibrations of our existence.
 That fundamental frequency of our lives is veritably defined with the biannual Solstice, whether we realize or not.

 To me, music has always been the most serene and pure thing to experience as a human.
-Combining these pure elements is a great honor and privilege for me.
-Solstice is the culmination of my life's work, and represents a sacred aspect of our existence.
+And I think combining these pure elements is a great honor and privilege.
+Solstice is the culmination of my life's work.

-If you like the style of my guitars, you will fall in love when one reaches your hands.
+Well, if you've made it this far with me, and if you like the style of my guitars, you will fall in love when a Solstice reaches your hands.

 Because an experience is perhaps the only thing that can be truly perfect.
 And I want you to achieve the best musical experience you possibly can.